A+ for Best Value, The International Jurist, 2017

 The School of Law may award partial assistance based upon academic promise and need.
 Courses offered at our HILS host site in South Korea are not eligible for financial aid.
 View full information regarding financial aid.

 Although the primary purpose of this program is not bar exam preparation, some U.S. states allow attorneys from other countries who earn an LL.M. degree at an accredited U.S. law school to take the state bar exam.
 The eligibility requirements vary from state to state.
 It is the applicant's responsibility to determine if he/she would be eligible, after earning our LL.M. degree, to take an American bar exam.
 If an applicant is pursuing the LL.M. for the purpose of qualifying for a bar exam, he/she should investigate this issue thoroughly prior to committing to earn this degree.
-Please contact the relevant state bar officials to find out more information about bar exam eligibility.
+View the Guidance and Degree Checklists for the New York Bar Exam and the DC Bar Exam.

 Regent University is a subscriber of the Quality Matters (QM) Program.
 QM is a faculty-centered, peer review process that is designed to certify the quality of online and blended courses.
 QM is a leader in quality assurance for online education and has received national recognition for its peer-based approach and continuous improvement in online education and student learning.
 There are three primary components in the Quality Matters Program: The QM Rubric, the Peer Review Process and QM Professional Development.
 The QM Rubric incorporates principles from Universal Design for Learning (UDL) and the Web Content Accessibility Guidelines (WCAG).
 Learning objectives, assessment and measurement, instructional materials, learner interaction and engagement, and course technology are critical components.